exercism/automated-analysis/README.md

-# Automated Mentoring Support on Exercism
+# Automated Analysis on Exercism

-The Automated Mentoring Support Project is a long-term endeavour to support our mentors through the use of automated code analysis.
+Exercism' Automated Analysis a long-term endeavour to support our mentors through the use of automated code analysis.

 ## Background